 Magnesium alone is a miraculous mineral to have in adequate amounts in the body.
 The sulfates in Epsom salt help to pull out harmful toxins from the body through the skin.

 The presence of both these minerals in a foot soak can provide astounding health benefits for one suffering from plantar fasciitis:

 - Prevents hardening of the fascia tissues

 - Reduces and relieves inflammation

-I came across many people who suffer from plantar fasciitis, who suffered for a long time before they find any relief or healing.
+I come across many people who suffer from plantar fasciitis for an unnecessary long time before they find any relief or healing.
 Most of them have many sessions of physiotherapy yet do not find much improvement.

 By resting your feet as appropriate, eating better and applying a few of the above methods, I trust that you will soon find relief and even stop the pain completely.

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.